vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

 Pandas.DataFrame
 -----------------

-The joins also work with pandas.Dataframe.
+The joins also work with ``pandas.Dataframe``.
 We can perform the same query that required multiple joins, but now with a local Pandas dataframe.

 We can read a local passengers CSV file using :py:func:`~verticapy.read_csv` or we could create an artificial dataset as well.